CleverRaven/Cataclysm-DDA/data/mods/BlazeIndustries/README.txt

 content is actually quite out of place when compared to each other, and each part including the basic essentials of blazemod deserve to be worked on separately and properly implemented into the game rather than being kept in an uneasy limbo or left to be deleted.

-If you wish to restore old content that is now modernized, you can get them at the following links, but do not try to use these in conjunction with the legacy blazemod- these are for Blaze Industries only and new weapons will become available in the new mod:
+If you wish to restore old content that is now modernised, you can get them at the following links, but do not try to use these in conjunction with the legacy blazemod- these are for Blaze Industries only and new weapons will become available in the new mod:

 Legacy weapons:   https://github.com/Soup-de-Loop/CDDA-blaze-legacy-weapons